geospace-code/georinex/README.rst

 RINEX OBS reader algorithm
 ==========================
 1. read overall OBS header (so we know what to expect in the rest of the OBS file)
-2. fill the xarray.Dataset with the data by reading in blocks -- another key difference from other programs out there, instead of reading character by character I ingest a whole time step of text at once, helping keep the processing closer to CPU cache making it much faster.
+2. fill the xarray.Dataset with the data by reading in blocks -- another key difference from other programs out there,    instead of reading character by character, I ingest a whole time step of text at once, helping keep the processing closer to CPU cache making it much faster.